polarvis/polarvis.github.io/_pages/events.md

 ### PolarVis Workshop II: Polarization, Visual Storytelling and Affective Connections on Climate Justice

-Date: 10-11 October 2024
-Place: University of Copenhagen, CSS Campus, CoMMonS Research Centre
+Date: 10-11 October 2024, Place: University of Copenhagen, CSS Campus, CoMMonS Research Centre

 The PolarVis project invites activists, students, practitioners, and scholars to gather at the University of Copenhagen to discuss how visuals influence public perception and engagement.
-The overarching aim of the workshop is to explore the role of visual content in shaping digital politics on climate change, and to share the experiences and challanges the workshop participants have been facing.
+The  aim of the **second PolarVis workshop** is to explore the role of visual content in shaping digital politics on climate change, and to share the experiences and challanges the workshop participants have been facing.

 <br />